cosmodesi/pyrecon/README.md

 ## Warning

 In progress!
-Handling installation with pip (issue with data_files), and bugs with MultiGridReconstruction.
+Handling bugs with MultiGridReconstruction.
 Should be solved fairly rapidly.

 ## Documentation